 The K-9 cooling vests are specifically designed for police, military, search and rescue K-9s that work in high heat conditions.
 They use advanced Phase Change Cooling Material to maintain a constant cool temperature of 58F around the K-9.
 The outer material is 100% light-weight cotton.
 The Phase Change Material or PCM is a non-toxic chemical that freezes at 58F and stays at that temperature for 2-4 hrs.
 It works by absorbing heat away from the body.
 It is not a cold vest, it is a cool vest, and is designed to keep the K-9 cool and comfortable, not cold therefore there is no discomfort.
 There is no ice burn, condensation or fluctuating temperatures with PCM, like you would have with an ice vest.
 PCM is not water based, it is a carbon based liquid and it is 25% lighter than water.
 PCM is also safe for the K-9s as it is non-toxic, non-carcinogenic, and non-flammable.
 These vests are a must for K-9s that often have to work in extremely hot weather and fit comfortably under ballistic vests when needed.

 Please consider donating or becoming a sponsor today.
-Our goal is to raise $6,000 to provide this vital equipment to the Milton Police Department K-9 Unit.
+Our goal is to raise $4000 to provide this vital equipment.
 All donations and sponsorships are tax-deductible.

-You may make a secure donation by using the PayPal Donation link above.
+You may make a donation by using the secure PayPal link HERE.

 Project Paws Alive